 Resolving this reopened loop will take some more work.
 But it’s good that it’s reopened.
 And at least in the interim, that reopening will cause me to downgrade the “receiving from others besides Jesus” interpretation of 1 Cor 15:3a from “likely” to merely possible or to re-entertain the idea that both Jesus and others are included.

 6. Focus more fully and hear things you won’t by reading silently.

 When you think of Bible reading, you might tend to think of silent reading.
 But reading the text aloud can be beneficial too.

 In a group, reading aloud helps everyone follow along at the same place.
 If you’re reading aloud to yourself, that’s not such an upside.
 You always know where you are.

 But if you read the text aloud—even by yourself—you engage another sense in the reading experience.
 By doing so, you push yourself that much more into the experience of reading.

-Have you ever gotten distracted when “reading” a page silently?
-You then suddenly realize you have no idea what you’ve supposedly just seen there while your mind was wandering.
+Do you ever get distracted when “reading” a page silently?
+You then suddenly realize you have no idea what you’ve supposedly just seen while your mind was wandering.

 By contrast, if you’re reading aloud, you’ll probably realize much quicker that your mind has started to wander when you run out of words coming out of your mouth.